pinecone-field/PineStream/workshop/instruqt/04-semantic-search/assignment.md

   .filter(Boolean); // Remove any null entries
 ```

-Your re-ranking implementation:
+Note the `pc.inference.rerank` call.
+You are calling a reranking service provided by Pinecone, telling it to use the `bge-reranker-v2-m3` model to rerank the results.
+For more information on the reranker, see [the Pinecone documentation](https://docs.pinecone.io/guides/search/rerank-results#standalone-reranking).

+In a nutshell, your reranking implementation:
 1. **Fetches movie data** from the database for the search results
-2. **Prepares text content** for re-ranking (plot, overview, or title)
+2. **Prepares text content** for reranking (plot, overview, or title)
-3. **Uses Pinecone's re-ranker** to score and reorder results
+3. **Uses Pinecone's reranker** to score and reorder results
 4. **Maps results back** to movie objects with similarity scores

 # ✅ &nbsp; Test Your Implementation
 ===

 Go to the [PineStream tab](tab-2) and try using the semantic search functionality again (✨ icon in the search bar).
-You can use any of the example queries it provides or write your own.It should return the top 20 movies that are most relevant to the query.
+You can use any example queries it provides or write your own.
+It should return the top 20 most relevant movies to the query.